 - A drizzle of sesame oil (omit if using pumpkin seeds)

 - 2 tablespoons apple cider vinegar

 First cut and peel pumpkin into chunky cubes or slices.
 Don’t throw the seeds away.

 Then roast pumpkin in the oven or cook in a heavy skillet.
 Remove the outside layers of the fennel bulb and slice thinly on a mandolin (white part only).
 After that mix olive oil, apple cider vinegar, orange juice, honey, salt and pepper.
 Heat if serving salad warm.

 Arrange salad leaves (I’ve used young rocket, green salad and beetroot leaves).
 Then top with cooked pumpkin and sliced fennel.
 Sprinkle sesame or pumpkin seeds and drizzle with dressing.
 And, your pumpkin and fennel salad is ready.

-Pumpkin not only tastes good, it’s packed with goodness of alpha and beta carotene, potassium, magnesium, zinc, vitamins A and E and other nutrients with only 15 cal per 100 grams raw.
+Pumpkin not only tastes good but it’s also packed with the goodness of alpha and beta carotene, potassium, magnesium, zinc, vitamins A and E, and other nutrients with only 15 cal per 100 grams raw.

 If that is not enough, pumpkin seeds are nature’s wonder food.
 Here you can find out how to roast pumpkin seeds without oil and have a snack that is all-natural, vegan-friendly, and delicious.